salkuadrat/learning/packages/learning_pose_detection/example/README.md

-# Learning Pose Detection Example
+# ML Pose Detection Example

 Demonstrates how to use the learning_pose_detection plugin.